gioblu/PJON/strategies/OverSampling/README.md

 If Using `OverSampling` data link layer, the asynchronous acknowledgment is suggested as default acknowledgment mechanism because includes in the packet's meta-info a packet id, avoiding duplicated receptions.

 ####Antenna design
-Experiments in `HALF_DUPLEX` mode have shown that it seems better to keep isolated the two antennas, using two different, not connected elements to transmit and receive.
+Experiments in `PJON_HALF_DUPLEX` mode have shown that it seems better to keep isolated the two antennas, using two different, not connected elements to transmit and receive.
 The first suggested antenna design is a wide beam dipole antenna made by two 173mm (quarter wavelength) or 345mm (half wavelength) long conductive elements, one connected to ground and the other connected to the input or output pin:
 ```cpp

  173mm (quarter wavelength) / 345mm(half wavelength)